karol-brejna-i/locust-experiments/feeding-locusts/README.md

 * [0mq-playground](./0mq-playground) - some experiments that helped me understand some 0MQ mechanics
 * [data](./data) - example data explanation plus description on how to use some other dataset
 * [locust-scripts](./locust-scripts) - the folder for locust files
-* [docker-compose.yml](./docker-compose.yml) and [docker-compose-headless.yml](./docker-compose-headless.yml) - for setting up development cluster
+* [docker-compose.yml](./docker-compose.yml) and [docker-compose-headless.yml](./docker-compose-headless.yml) - for setting up a development cluster

 ## Development environment setup
 For testing the solution we need to run Locust in distributed mode.
 You could do this by manually running master and slaves yourself from the command line.
-Another option here is doing it with kubernetes (https://medium.com/locust-io-experiments/locust-io-experiments-running-in-kubernetes-95447571a550)
+Another option here is doing it with Kubernetes (https://medium.com/locust-io-experiments/locust-io-experiments-running-in-kubernetes-95447571a550)

 This time, on the other hand, I'll use Docker Compose (my Kubernetes doesn't want to get up after last Windows update...).